241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 * GitHub Copilot will prepare a project with the source code.
 Try to follow all the steps and try to create and code the .NET Core Web API project.

+   _**Note:** Please remember that GitHub Copilot may provide different answers to each question you ask, so don't expect the same response every time.
+And please note that you can use GitHub Copilot for every problem you encounter while coding.
+You can even send runtime errors directly to GitHub Copilot and get a solution._

    ![Backend](./SQLChatterImages/Backend.png)

 * If you want to use a pre-built .NET Core Web API backend project, you can download it from here. //TODO: link verilecek